emidiovaleretto/python-virtual-assistant-task-ms3/README.md

 	**User Stories:**

-	> - I would like to be able to choose between adding a task, seeing tasks that have already been added, and deleting a task that has already been completed.
+	> - I would like to be able to choose between adding a task, seeing tasks that have already been added, deleting a task that has already been completed and restore tasks that have been deleted, if I wish to.
 	> - I would like the application to be friendly and easy to understand and use.

 	**Acceptance Criteria:**